 Buying Electric Guitars

 One of the most commonly asked questions we get at the music school is “What guitar should I buy my son/daughter/husband/wife??”
 Here is just some of the valuable information I share with our friends of the Eastern Suburbs School of Music.
-This blog post relates to buying electric guitars and is purely my own opinions formed from years of experience.
-And a little confession, even after 25 years of looking through stores and stores of instruments I still get intimidated!
+This information is purely my own opinions formed from years of experience.
+Even after 25 years of looking through stores and stores of instruments I still get intimidated!

 I hope these tips on buying electric guitars make your purchasing choice easier.
 Feel free to ask us further questions by contacting us through the website, or calling on 0421 705 150.